Shopping For Legal Cannabis

 Nathan Plitchta, West End Cannabis Co

-We asked Nathan to share some of the queries and comments he gets and his recommended solutions.
+We asked Plichta to share some of the queries and comments he gets and his recommended solutions.

 Why can’t I pull air through the cart?